envico801/clean-code-javascript/anki/README.md

   }
 }

+// By constructing our dependencies externally and injecting them, we can easily
-// We can easily switch between different requesters const inventoryTracker = new InventoryTracker( ["apples", "bananas"], new InventoryRequesterV2()
+// substitute our request module for a fancy new one that uses WebSockets. const inventoryTracker = new InventoryTracker( ["apples", "bananas"], new InventoryRequesterV2()
 );
+inventoryTracker.requestItems();
 ```

 #### Chapter 6 - **Testing**